MinaPhan2815/cipher-icon/README.md

 ## Usage

-1. Input Text: Enter the text you want to encode or the emoji icons you want to decode into the input field.
+1. Input Text: Enter the text you want to encode or the icons you want to decode into the input field.
 2. Encode/Decode: Click the corresponding button to encode or decode the input text.
 3. Copy Output: Click the "Copy" button to copy the output text.
-4. View History: Click the "History" button to view recent conversion history.
+4. View History: Click the "Recently" button to view recent conversion history.
 5. Dark Mode Toggle: Click the moon icon to switch between light and dark themes.

 ## How to Run

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your web browser.
-3. Start converting text to emoji icons and vice versa!
+3. Start converting text to icons and vice versa!

 ## License